Estimating a common covariance matrix for network meta-analysis of gene expression datasets in diffuse large B-cell

-As demonstrated, combining multiple studies can yield a sufficiently large total sample size $n_\bullet$ that allows for estimation of large covariance matrices without the use of regularization.
-However, we believe this work could be further enriched by combining the method with regularized estimation.
-Such a generalization of the model to $p \gg n_\bullet$ is extremely interesting though out of scope for this article.
+The moderate size of $p$ is a severe drawback as many methods have been published concerning estimation of large covariance matrices by various regularization methods \citep{Meinshausen2006, Friedman2008, vanWieringen2014}.
+Therefore we believe this work could be further enriched by combining the method with regularized estimation.
+In the future such generalizations of the model to $p \gg n_\bullet$ is extremely interesting though out of scope for this article.

-The recent advances in such regularized techniques which allows for analysis of large covariance matrices has unfortunately diminished the focus on collecting an adequate number of samples.
-The technically possible estimates for extreme $n/p$ ratios does not necessarily imply that a good estimate is achieved.
-For example, while non-zero entries can often be accurately recalled in graphical lasso, actual estimates of the covariances (or precisions) can still be heavily biased.
-Large sample-sizes are still needed to achieve unbiased estimates of the covariance due to the bias-variance trade-off.
-An increased focus should therefore also appointed to efficiently aggregating datasets and achieving sufficiently large sample sizes to allow for stable and unbiased estimation of covariance matrices.
-Likewise, results should be validated in independent experiments.
+In conclusion the article demonstrates an advantageous model based way of conducting meta-analaysis of covariance matrices - especially in a setting with moderate number of features compared to the dimension.
+One should also notice the method seems to provide a generally applicable framework making it usable in other settings where multiple features are measured and believed to share a common covariance matrix obscured by group dependent noise.